synergico/campsite-for-kanboard/README.md

 and Basecamp for their inspriation.

 Font in use: Valera round Regular (from Google font)
+## INSTALLATION
+- Unzip the whole thing into your plugin folder
+- That's it.
+- Edit the skin.css file to start theming. :)

 ## Theming objectives:
 1. Only use CSS, minimal disruption to the code.